What is business adaptability?

 While you can gain significant benefits from agile, attaining them all at once is rare, and it’s not practical to push for them all at the same time.
 With this in mind, focus on the most important benefits for your organization, using progress measures to track, align on, and prove success.
 This will help you get the most out of any adaptive strategic execution program, even in uncertain circumstances.

 Creating agile OKRs for adaptive strategy execution

-To support agile goals, you need a robust goal-setting methodology such as OKRs.
+To support agile goals and nurture business adaptability, you need a robust goal-setting methodology such as OKRs.
 OKRs provide actionability to goals while allowing you to make adjustments as needed, boosting business adaptability.
-As such, they're fundamental to adaptive strategy execution.
+As such, they're fundamental to adaptive strategy execution and business adaptability.

 Composed of objectives and key results, this methodology encourages you to set trackable, ambitious, and time-bound goals at every level of your organization.
 Objectives refer to short, qualitative descriptions of what you want to achieve.
-Each objective is supported by 3-5 key results, which are trackable metrics depicting progress toward your objectives.
+Each objective is supported by two to four key results, which are trackable metrics depicting progress toward your objectives.